Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Posterior Computation

 We develop a Gibbs sampler to avoid computational issues with a Gaussian mixture models on the $\log$ transformed survival outcomes with censoring.
 Without loss of generality we assume $ Y_{s,i}$'s ($\log$ transformed outcomes) are supported on the entire real line and describe our algorithm for a mixture of Gaussian distributions.
 Let $\nu_{s,i}$'s be the censoring indicators such that $\nu_{s,i}=1$ implies $ Y_{s,i}$ is an observed failure time; else if it is censored in the interval $( Y_{s,i,l}, Y_{s,i,u})$ then $\nu_{s,i}=0$.
 For left and right censoring, we take $ Y_{s,i,u}=\infty$ and $ Y_{s,i,l}=-\infty$, respectively.
 Let $\wt{ Y}_{s,i}$ be the true failure times, that is $\wt{ Y}_{s,i}={ Y}_{s,i}$ if and only if $\nu_{s,i}=1$.
 Off-line, before starting MCMC simulation, we initialize $\wt{ Y}_{s,i}$ at some admissible value for $\nu_{s,i}=0$ and cluster membership indicator variables $\bcon$ and $\bctw$.
 For the CAM model on covariates, we consider a conjugate pair $q_{\ell}$ and $g_{0,\ell}$ for $\ell=1,\dots,p$.
 This allows us to analytically marginalize with respect to the atoms $\bzeta_{j}$'s.
 This strategy results in substantially improved mixing of the Markov chain.

 The sampler iterates through the following steps.
-In Step 1, we impute $\wt{Y}_{s,i}$'s for the censored observations; in Step 2, we update the cluster membership indicators $\bcon$ and $\bctw$; in Step 3, we update hyper-parameters related to the response model that allows sharing of information via a hierarchical model; and in Step 4, we update the parameters required to implement the strategies outlined in Sections \ref{subsec:IS_reweighing} and \ref{subsec:treatment_effect}.
+In Step 1, we impute $\wt{Y}_{s,i}$'s for the censored observations; in Step 2, we update the cluster membership indicators $\bcon$ and $\bctw$; in Step 3, we update hyper-parameters related to the response model that allows sharing of information via a hierarchical model; in Step 4, we update the parameters required to implement the strategies outlined in Sections \ref{subsec:IS_reweighing} and \ref{subsec:treatment_effect}; finally in Step 5 we update the Dirichlet hyperparameters for the two mixture models.

 \begin{description}[leftmargin=0pt] \item[Step 1] We define the set $S_{s,j,-i}=\{i: c_{s,i}=j\}\setminus \{i\}$, $n_{s,j,-i}=\abs{S_{s,j,-i}}$, $\kappa_{s,j,-i}=\kappa_{0}+ n_{s,j,-i}$, $\wbar{ Y}_{s,j,-i}=\sum_{r\in S_{s,j,-i} }\wt{ Y}_{s,r}/ n_{s,j,-i} $, $\mu_{s,j,-i}=(\kappa_{0}\mu_{0}+ n_{s,j,-i} \wbar{ Y}_{s,j,-i} )/ \kappa_{s,j,-i}$, $a_{s,j,-i}=a_{0}+ n_{s,j,-i}/2$, $b_{s,j,-i}=b_{0}+ \sum_{r\in S_{s,j,-i} }(\wt{ Y}_{s,r}- \wbar{ Y}_{s,j,-i})^{2}/2+ n_{s,j,-i}\kappa_{0}(\wbar{ Y}_{s,j,-i}-\mu_{0})^{2}/\kappa_{s,j,-i}$.
 Then for all $i=1,\dots,\ns$ and $s=1, 2$, generate -3ex